TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 1/Genesis 1.2.md

 ---

-And the earth was waste and void; and darkness was upon the face of the deep: and the Spirit of God moved upon the face of the waters.
+Now the earth was formless and empty.
+Darkness was on the surface of the deep.
+God's Spirit was hovering over the surface of the waters.